Instruction-Following Agents with Multimodal Transformer: InstructRL

-We encode the instruction and visual observations using a pre-trained vision-language encoder, as shown in Figure~\ref{fig:model}.
-Specifically, we use a pre-trained M3AE~\citep{geng2022multimodal} encoder, which is a large transformer-based architecture based on ViT~\citep{dosovitskiy2020image} and BERT~\citep{devlin2018bert}.
+We encode the instruction and visual observations using a pre-trained multimodal transformer encoder, as shown in Figure~\ref{fig:model}.
+Specifically, we use a pre-trained multimodal masked autoencoder (M3AE)~\citep{geng2022multimodal} encoder, which is a large transformer-based architecture based on ViT~\citep{dosovitskiy2020image} and BERT~\citep{devlin2018bert}. \diff{Specifically M3AE~\citep{geng2022multimodal} is a transformer-based architecture that learns a unified encoder for both vision and language data via masked token prediction.
+It is trained on a large-scale image-text dataset(CC12M~\citep{changpinyo2021conceptual}) and text-only corpus~\citep{devlin2018bert} and is able to learn generalizable representations that transfer well to downstream tasks.}

-\p{Encoding Instructions and Observations.} Following the practice of M3AE, we first tokenize the language instructions $\{x_j\}_{j=1}^n$ into embedding vectors and then apply 1D positional encodings.
+\emph{Encoding Instructions and Observations.} Following the practice of M3AE, we first tokenize the language instructions $\{x_j\}_{j=1}^n$ into embedding vectors and then apply 1D positional encodings.
 We denote the language instructions as $E_x \in \mathbb{R}^{n \times d}$, where $n$ is the length of language tokens and $d$ is the embedding dimension.

 We divide each image observation in $\{c_t^k\}_{k=1}^K$ into image patches, and use a linear projection to convert them to image embeddings that have the same dimension as the language embeddings.
 Then, we apply 2D positional encodings.
-Each image is represented as $E_c \in \mathbb{R}^{l_c \times d}$ where $l_c$ is the length of image patches tokens and $d$ is the embedding dimension.
+Each image is represented as $E_c \in \mathbb{R}^{l_c \times d_e}$ where $l_c$ is the length of image patches tokens and $d_e$ is the embedding dimension.